World's biggest oil producers at odds ahead of talks on major cuts

-U.S. lawmakers, meanwhile, have threatened Saudi Arabia with legislation that would pull economic and military support for the kingdom if it does not stabilize oil prices.
-Asked if a natural decline in U.S. oil output due to weak oil prices could count as a contribution to global production cuts, Kremlin spokesman Dmitry Peskov said: "These are absolutely different reductions."
+"Look, we already cut.
+If you look at Texas, North Dakota, some of our states that do this very well, they've already cut way back, they've cut back automatically," U.S. President Donald Trump told a news conference on Wednesday.
+Trump added that he had "lots of good options" if OPEC+ fails to reach a deal, but did not elaborate.
+"We have a tremendously powerful energy industry in this country now, No. 1 in the world, and I don’t want those jobs being lost."

-The idea that the United States could cooperate with OPEC and others to fix global prices was once unthinkable, but has now become a live point of debate after a decade-long drilling boom turned it into the world’s biggest oil and gas supplier.
-While U.S. antitrust law prevents oil producers in the United States from colluding to prop up prices, it does not prevent state regulators or the federal government from ordering lower production levels, according to legal experts.
+He has said in the past he could impose import tariffs on oil to help domestic producers.
+U.S. lawmakers have threatened Saudi Arabia with legislation that would pull economic and military support for the kingdom if it does not stabilize oil prices.
+Russia said a natural decline in U.S. oil output due to weak oil prices did not count as a contribution to global production cuts: "These are absolutely different reductions," Kremlin spokesman Dmitry Peskov said.

-But U.S. President Donald Trump has been reluctant.
-He said last week that a deal he had brokered with Saudi Arabia and Russia could lead to cuts of as much as 10 million to 15 million barrels per day or 10%-15% of global supplies, an unprecedented level, but that Washington made no concessions in return.
-He added this week that OPEC+ had never asked him to order U.S. cuts, "so we'll see what happens".
+But Trump has been reluctant.
+He said last week that a deal he had brokered with Saudi Arabia and Russia could lead to cuts of as much as 10 million to 15 million barrels per day or 10% to 15% of global supplies, an unprecedented level, but that Washington made no concessions in return.
+He added this week that OPEC+ had never asked him to order U.S. cuts, "so we'll see what happens."

 Helping the once-bustling U.S. drilling industry weather the market meltdown is a high priority for Trump in an election year, and his administration has eased environmental enforcement and sought ways to expand credit to hard-hit producers.
-OPEC+, which includes the Organization of the Petroleum Exporting Countries, Russia and other producers, is scheduled to hold a meeting on Thursday by a video conference.
+OPEC+, which includes the Organization of the Petroleum Exporting Countries, Russia and other producers, is scheduled to hold a meeting on Thursday by videoconference.

 Russia is ready to cut its oil output by 1.6 million barrels per day, according to a TASS news agency report citing an unnamed Energy Ministry official on Wednesday.
 A spokeswoman for the ministry said Russia was ready to participate in a deal alongside other countries.
 A previous agreement by OPEC+ to cut production this year fell apart because of a dispute between Russia and Saudi Arabia, triggering a price war that brought a flood of supply just as demand for fuel was crushed by the coronavirus pandemic.